 I looked at the different types of profit margins and how they work together, and I shared how taxes impact profit margin.
-But I also revealed why profit margins are very important.
+But I also revealed why profit margins are very important for net income.

 Just click the link to read it on my site.

 — Denver7 News (@DenverChannel) June 26, 2014

 To calculate markup, deduct the cost of the product from the sale price, and divide by the cost of the product.
 Then, multiply the result by 100.
 For example, if the wholesale cost of an item is $20 and it’s sold for $40.
 Its markup is 100 %.

 In other words, markup percentage = (Sales price – Unit Cost)/100 x 100